Alex Murdaugh’s brother testifies that he ‘cleaned up’ what was left of nephew Paul

 John Marvin said he had gone down to the dog kennels on the family’s sprawling Moselle estate on 8 June 2021 – the morning after the murders – and came across a horrific scene.

-“I just felt like I needed to go down, I needed to see for myself what had gone on and just kind of take it in,” he said.
+“I just felt like I needed to go down, I needed to see for myself what had gone on and just kind of take it in.
+Maybe for some type of understanding,” he said.

 The uncle – who told jurors he had always had a “very special relationship” with the 22-year-old victim – wept as he described seeing Paul’s blood, brain matter and skull fragments in the feed room of the kennels.

-“It had not cleaned up,” he testified.
+“It was not cleaned up,” he testified.

 John Marvin said that he “could easily see where Maggie had been” as well but her body had been on the grass and law enforcement officials “had covered it with dirt”.